LoRa Basics™ Modems: Walk-through

 To see the scanning features in action, open the main menu, tap Demonstrations and then tap Geoloc Demos.

 When the Geoloc Demos menu page displays, only the Wi-Fi scanning demo will be active at first.
 To enable the GNSS demonstration, you must join the Kit to a LoRaWAN network.
-You also need to make sure that the time on the device is synchronized with the network time via the Application Layer Clock Synchronization (ALC Sync) feature.
-This is handled automatically by the EVK, Node-RED Application Server, and the LoRa Cloud Device & Application Services server.
+You also need to make sure that the time on the device is synchronized via the MGS Clock Sync service.
+This is handled automatically by the Kit, Node-RED Application Server, and the LoRa Cloud Modem & Geolocation Services server.